AS1100K/aether/plugins/anti-afk/README.md

 # Anti-AFK Plugin

-This plugin does certain actions like random head movement, swing and flip the nearest lever to not get AFK kicked every 3 second.
+This is an advanced anti-afk plugin that do actions like swing, jump, sneak, interact, walk _(actions are customizable)_ in every 3 seconds to avoid getting AFK kick.

 ## How to use this Plugin
 Refer to the [example](../../examples/anti-afk) for better information on using this plugin.